 Solidify your exit plan and begin putting the pieces in place to make the transition.
 Do you need to train a family member to succeed you in running the business?
 Will you seek a buyer for your business?
 Solidify the plan and start taking action.

 Within 5 Years of Retirement

 As you approach the homestretch, now is the time to make sure you have all the pieces in place.
 If you have not achieved the income and asset structure you need, then consider working part time in retirement or postponing your retirement date.

 Now you should have a very solid plan including income and spending structure, social security, and business succession.

 Review Your Estate Plan

 Work with an estate attorney to ensure that your plan reflects your desires, all of your beneficiary designations are titled properly, and all of your assets are accounted for.

 Have conversations with those you name as decision makers.
 Many parents name their adult children to roles such as executor of their estate, decision-makers for health care and financial needs, and coordinators of elder care.
 Many of these adult children are not aware of these responsibilities.
 So that they can be prepared, make sure your future decision-makers know of the responsibilities and understand your desires so they can properly implement your needs.

 You can apply for Medicare in a 7-month period starting the 3 months before the month of your 75th birthday through 3 months after that month.
 Know your options and whether you need a supplemental plan.
 A health insurance specialist can help you understand your options and the Medicare website is an excellent source of information.

-Planning for retirement can seem daunting, but if you follow the steps above, you will be well on your way.
-If you are mid or late-career, remember, that it’s never too late to start.
+Planning for retirement can seem daunting, but if you follow the steps above, you’ll be well on your way.
+If you’re mid or late-career, remember–it’s never too late to start.
 Every step you take puts you in a more positive place.
-Most importantly, enjoy the journey!
+And most importantly–enjoy the journey!